1tomany/data-uri/README.md

 # Data URI Parser for PHP
 This simple library exposes a single function, `OneToMany\DataUri\parse_data()` that allows you to easily parse base64 encoded data URIs or valid file paths.
-During parsing, a temporary, uniquely named file will be created and an immutable value object of type `OneToMany\DataUri\LocalFile` will be returned.
+During parsing, a temporary, uniquely named file will be stored on the local filesystem and an immutable value object of type `OneToMany\DataUri\SmartFile` will be created and returned.

-Instances of the `LocalFile` object will attempt delete temporary file it references upon object destruction.
+By default, instances of the `SmartFile` object will attempt to delete the temporary file it references upon object destruction.

 ## Installation
 ```